notion-cli/docs/_reference/install.md

 # `notion install`

-The `notion install` command has the following synax:
+The `notion install` command has the following syntax:

 ```
 Install a tool in the user toolchain